 Participants may send ETH to an open window or to a future window.

-With 19 member countries and approximately 11.28 trillion Euros of money supply, equivalent to approximately 13.5 trillion USD, the total initial supply of coins will be 112.8 billion MERO.
+With 19 member countries and approximately 11.28 trillion Euros of money supply, equivalent to approximately 13.5 trillion USD, the total initial supply of coins is set to 112.8 billion MERO.
 11.28 billion MERO were made available in the first 180 windows.
 The token is open for proof of stake forging today.

-With approximately 174 trillion Yuan of money supply, equivalent to approximately 27.5 trillion USD, the total initial supply of coins will be 1.74 trillion MCHI.
+With approximately 174 trillion Yuan of money supply, equivalent to approximately 27.5 trillion USD, the total initial supply of coins is set to 1.74 trillion MCHI.
 174 billion MCHI were made available in the first 180 windows.
 The token is open for proof of stake forging today.

 Oracle: Why does MonetaryCoin tie the slow moving market for goods and services (GDP)